 Hazelburn is one of three brands produced by the Springbank distillery in Campbeltown on the southwestern coast of Scotland’s mainland.
 Once a major center of whisky production, Campbeltown today only boasts three surviving distilleries.
 Springbank’s primary product (Springbank label) is two-and-a-half-times distilled and mildly peated.
 Its Longrow malt is double-distilled and fully peated (it’s often compared to similar Islay malts).
 Hazelburn, however, is triple-distilled and unpeated.
-This makes it very similar to Lowlander Auchentoshan and a few Irish triple-distilled single malts.
-The triple distillation yields a fruitier, lighter-weight, and lighter-flavored malt.
+This makes it very similar to Lowlander Auchentoshan and a few Irish triple-distilled single malts and single pot-still whiskies.
+The triple distillation yields a fruitier, lighter-weight, and (in this case, at least) lighter-flavored malt.
 The basic 8-year is priced quite high for its age, and for me occupies a no man’s land between affordability and cult appeal.
 If light whisky is your thing, you owe it to yourself to splurge on one of the expressions of Hazelburn (they make a Sauternes-finished version that I have my eye on).
 If you like robust and fully-flavored malts, steer clear.

 Nose: White peach and vanilla.
 Very mild and soft, elements of sugar cookie and white raspberry, and a ghost of spearmint.
 Elegant and floral, but not very complex.